HAImanifesto/website/index.md

 ## HAI/ Score

-The HAI/ Score is a classification system that signals the degree and nature of AI involvement in the creation of any work — novel, film sequence, orchestral score, source code — ranking it from fully human-made to fully machine-generated with distinct levels reflecting the balance of authorship.
+The HAI/ Score is a **classification system**, supported by scorecards, that signals the degree and nature of AI involvement in the creation of any work — novel, film sequence, orchestral score, source code — ranking it from fully human-made to fully machine-generated with distinct levels reflecting the balance of authorship.

 The meaning of the score is always contextual.
 Some situations — such as personal expression or educational evaluation — may call for minimal AI involvement.
 Others — such as technical, scientific, or analytical work — may benefit from more substantial support, especially when accuracy, consistency, or scale are priorities.